 What is Queer Ecology?

-This year I had the honour of consulting for a queer tour at the Berlin Natural History Museum.
+In 2024, I had the honour of consulting for a queer tour at the Berlin Natural History Museum.
 You can follow the digital tour (which I narrated in the English version) from home or book in-person guided tours in German and English.

 Cover of "Home is a verb", a queer and trans speculative fiction novel by author Kes Otter Lieffe.
 In this story, Kes explores queer ecology, class, disability and survival.